BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 Expiration times are something unique to lightning invoices.
 We cover modifying these [here]({{ "/guide/daily-spending-wallet/requesting/#invoice-expirations" | relative_url }}).

-Ensure users can [backup]({{ "/guide/daily-spending-wallet/backup-and-recovery/landing-page/" | relative_url }}) this metadata to prevent them from losing their transaction history.
+Ensure users can [back up]({{ "/guide/daily-spending-wallet/backup-and-recovery/landing-page/" | relative_url }}) this metadata to prevent them from losing their transaction history.

 </div>